mlopes/marco-lopes.com/articles/_posts/2019/2019-04-26-Currying-and-Partial-Application.md

 `def f(x: Int): (y: Int => (z: Int => r))`.
 What we did here, was we broke down our 3 parameter function into 3 functions that take 1 parameter each.
-The possibility of treating functions like this was developed and prooved by mathematicians, amongst them Haskell Curry, after whom the technique was later named, as well as _Haskell_ the language.
+The possibility of treating functions like this was developed and proved by mathematicians, amongst them Haskell Curry, after whom the technique was later named, as well as _Haskell_ the language.

 ## Uses of currying

-In _Haskell_, all functions are curryied by default.
+In _Haskell_, all functions are curried by default.
 This means that if you declare a function with more than one parameter, behind the scenes that functions just takes one parameter and returns another function that takes one parameter and so on.
 In _Scala_, functions are not inherently pure, so you have to manually curry a function, because if a function performs an effect the interpreter won't know if it can partially apply it without breaking it's procedural order, for example, in the case of a function that requests input from the user, that action doesn't depend on the function inputs, but subsequent instructions on that function might.
-So, if you want a function to be curryied, you have to explicitly say so and take responsibility to not break it.
-The example above would become `def f(x:Int)(y: Int)(z: Int): String`, meaning that the function is now curryied.
+So, if you want a function to be curried, you have to explicitly say so and take responsibility to not break it.
+The example above would become `def f(x:Int)(y: Int)(z: Int): String`, meaning that the function is now curried.

 But why would we want to curry a function?
 That takes us to the next section.
 Partial application.